-The subjects comprise a purpose built ex Local Authority two storey villa.
+The subjects comprise a purpose built semi detached two storey villa.

-The subjects are located within the Kelvindale district of Glasgow where surrounding properties vary in age and character.
+The subjects are located with the Knightswood district of Glasgow where surrounding properties vary in age and character.

 Adequate local shopping, educational and public transport facilities are available close by.